-- If the cause is low hormone levels in the body or varicocele, there are medical procedures like surgery or medicines to increase sperm motility involving follicle-stimulating hormone which can help you improve the motility of your sperm.
+- If the cause is low hormone levels in the body or varicocele, there are medical procedures like surgery or medicines to increase sperm motility involving follicle-stimulating hormone which can help improve the motility of the sperm.

-- If the sperm motility is not improving even after trying for a long time, you can use Intrauterine Insemination processes to help get pregnant.
+- If the sperm motility is not improving even after trying for a long time, a couple can try for Intrauterine Insemination processes to help get pregnant.
 In this process, the sperm is injected directly into the uterus so that they have to swim only for a short distance to get to the ovum.
 This is useful if the sperm motility is only a little low in a man.

 - If IUI does not work, you can always opt for In Vitro Fertilization.
-The sperm and the ovum are made to fertilize in a lab dish, after which the fertilized egg is implanted into the surrogate mother or the real mother.
+The sperm and the ovum are made to fertilize in a lab dish, after which the fertilized egg is implanted into a woman’s uterus.
 This has a higher chance of success compared to other methods.

 1. Eat well

 Eating healthy food can increase sperm motility.
 Processed meats can be bad for sperm health, whereas foods like dark chocolate, eggs, bananas, and garlic can be beneficial for sperm health.
 Make sure you include these foods in your partner’s diet.